tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 There was a metallic squeal as spider cracks splintered across the object’s dented hull.
 Blinding creases of light spilled from its core.
 Scorpion Dave took a few steps back, unsettled.
 Emboldened by my high, I stooped down, leaning to get a closer look.
 A luminous goo, like lava, seeped from the fractures.
 The object sizzled and popped as the earth beneath it baked into hardened glass.

 “Get away from it, man!”
-Scorpion Dave said.
+Scorpion Dave yelled.

 “Okay, who’s the pussy now?”
 I laughed, and that’s when I noticed his face had gone completely slack.